The home of incredible collections from the natural world as well as findings from the prehictoric times

 Piran is a superb destination for a day trip and is one of Slovenia’s most popular panoramic photo op spots.

-Salt production in Slovenia is part of a 700-year-old tradition.
+Salt production in Slovenia is part of a 700-year-old tradition and famous for its exquisite "fleur de sel".

-Lake Jasna is an idyllic glacial lake located in the stunning embrace of the Julian Alps.
+Lake Jasna is an idyllic glacial lake located in the stunning embrace of the Julian Alps just outside Kranjska Gora resort town.

-Zelenci, the source of stunning Sava Dolinka River, is an incredibly picturesque area that offers some of the best panoramic views of the mountains.
+Zelenci, the source of the Sava Dolinka River, is a picturesque area that offers some of the best panoramic views of the mountains.

 Planica is Slovenia’s iconic home of ski jumping.
 It used to have the largest ski jump in the world and held numerous world records.